Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Uniformly-Damped Binomial Filter (Transfer-Function)

 where $t=n-1-i$, $j=t+1-r$, $k=t+r$ and $\lambda _t=\lambda _{n-t-1}$.

-At $\omega=\omega_n$, the total phase in radians is $n{\pi}/{4}$.
-At the origin $\omega=0$, the phase-delay (Fig.~\ref{figtaup}) and group-delay (Fig.~\ref{figtaug}) seen at the output of the filter is $\frac{\zeta\,n}{\omega_n}$ and $\frac{n}{\omega_n}$ respectively, which is exactly proportional to the order of the filter.
-Therefore both delays increase nonlinearly as the order is increased.
+At $\omega=\omega_n$, the total phase in radians is $\frac{n\pi}{4}$.
+At the origin $\omega=0$, the phase-delay (Fig.~\ref{figtaup}) seen at the output of the filter is $\frac{\zeta\,n}{\omega_n}$ and the group-delay (Fig.~\ref{figtaug}) seen at the output of the filter is $2$ for $n=1$ and $\frac{n}{\omega_n}$ for $n>1$.
+Both delays are exactly proportional to the order of the filter, and increase nonlinearly as the order is increased.
+Notably, we see that with the help of the damping constant the phase-delay of the \gls{udbmf5} is less than the standard \gls{bmf} (\gls{bmf0}).

-The transient and frequency response analysis of the FP-UDBMF poses it as a balanced compromise between the butterworth and binomial standard forms.
+The transient and frequency response analysis of the \gls{udbmf5} poses it as a balanced compromise between the butterworth and binomial standard forms.
 It provides a balance of: excellent transient performance in its time-response (Fig.~\ref{figtransresp}) with a good sensitivity and selectivity performance across the passband and stopband in its frequency response (Fig.~\ref{figmagresp} and Fig.~\ref{figphaseresp}).